-stance.
-He is taken up in that from the beginning, and it shines through on every page.
-That is why readers of the book equipped to understand what Lonergan is saying can put the book down after each chapter with something remarkably like what St Ignatius calls consolation, that is to say, with an interior joy, with an increase in hope, faith, and charity, with the conviction that this book is Ad maiorem Dei gloriam, for the greater glory of God, with a love for all things in their Creator and Lord.
+each chapter with something remarkably like what St Ignatius calls consolation, that is to say, with an interior joy, with an increase in hope, faith, and charity, with the conviction that this book is ad maiorem Dei gloriam, for the greater glory of God, with a love for all things in their Creator and Lord.

 Perhaps nowhere is this consolation more the experience of many readers in the strictly philosophical portion of the book, that is, prior to any introduction of the question of God, than in the remarkable chapter 12, 'The Notion of Being.'
 The chapter says the following: Being is everything about everything.
 Being is what would be known in the totality of true judgments.
 Being is everything that can be intelligently grasped and reasonably affirmed.
 Apart from being there is nothing.
 Being is completely concrete and completely universal.
 Being is incrementally known in every true judgment, but a true judgment is reached precisely as a true judgment only when one knows there are no further questions on a particular issue.
 So, the chapter implies without explicitly saying it, being is also a task.
-Reaching being in any concrete instance calls for a cognitive integrity or authenticity that cannot be taken for granted either in oneself or in others.
-Thus the chapter offers a set of clues to a philosophic discrimination of truth and illusion, of the real and the unreal, of the true and the false, a discrimination that is anything but automatic.
+Reaching being in any concrete instance calls for a cognitive integrity or authenticity that nobody can take for granted either in oneself or in others.
+Thus the chapter offers a set of clues to a philosophic discrimination of truth and illusion, of the real and the unreal, of the true and the false.
+That discrimination is anything but automatic.
 It can entail a prolonged struggle.
 The struggle is felt in the soul of the reader, in feelings that are truly spiritual in their source, their meaning, and their implications.
 The feeling of the discrimination can be the feeling of a battle in which what is at stake is the very integrity of the reader's intellectual life.
-There is an existential crisis (not just a cognitive problem) that is entailed in arriving at the three basic philosophical positions of the book Insight - the positions on knowing, on the real as being, and on objectivity.
+There is an existential crisis (not just a cognitive problem) that is entailed in arriving at the three basic philosophical positions of the book Insight, that is, the positions on knowing, on the real as being, and on objectivity.